stolostron/rhacm-docs/README.md

 ### Security Response

-If you find a security issue that you want to address confidentially, please contact the Red Hat product Security team.
+If you find a security issue that you want to address confidentially, contact the Red Hat product Security team.
 See details at [Security Contacts and Procedures](https://access.redhat.com/security/team/contact).